 A magnet's Curie temperature represents the maximum temperature the material can withstand before it loses its magnetic capabilities.
-The angular momentum and spin of electrons form the magnetic moment, which is the crucial element affecting magnetism's strength.
+Electrons' angular momentum and spin form the magnetic moment, which is the crucial element affecting magnetism's strength.

 The Curie temperature on magnets measures the link between magnets and heat, identifying when a temperature can disorder magnetic moments' alignment until the magnet loses force.

 When a magnet is exposed to the cold, its magnetic properties become stronger.
 As the material's molecules get colder, they move more slowly and cause less vibration.
 The decreased kinetic energy causes them to form a more concentrated magnetic field.

 How Does Heat Affect Magnets?

 A higher temperature weakens a magnet's strength and magnetic field.
 As heat increases the magnet's kinetic energy and makes its molecules move faster, they become more and more sporadic.
 These molecules begin to misalign at higher temperatures until they're no longer facing in the aligned position, with each end having an opposite charge.

 This process can potentially cause irreversible loss of magnetism if the material is heated beyond its maximum operating temperate, and the loss is permanent when it goes above its Curie temperature.
 However, if the heat applied to the magnet stays below its maximum operating temperature, it can return to its previous performance once it cools.